GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.76.07

+Fixed bug where control-C was not recognized when GAM had processed all rows in a CSV file and was `Waiting for N running processes to finish before terminating`.

 ### 6.76.06

 Fixed bug in `gam <UserTypeEntity> print messages ... positivecountsonly` where message counts with value 0 were deiplayed.